brandendupont-mcw/second-cms/src/documentation-pages/case_resolution.md

 <iframe title="Plea Differences by Defendant Race/Ethnicity - Black Defendants" aria-label="Bullet Bars" id="datawrapper-chart-MiGmv" src="https://datawrapper.dwcdn.net/MiGmv/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="590"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
 </script> <br>

-The Denver DA's Office's goal is to achieve equity in plea outcomes across all defendants.
+Our goal is to achieve equity in plea outcomes for all defendants.
 There are well-recognized difficulties in collecting accurate race and ethnicity data.
 One should keep these difficulties in mind when reviewing metrics which include race and/or ethnicity.
-The Denver DA's Office supports efforts by our law enforcement partners to more accurately collect race and ethnicity data.
+The Office supports the efforts of our law enforcement partners to continually find ways to more accurately collect race and ethnicity data.

 <br>